Partvision/Google-Hypervisor-Manager/README.md

 ## Known Issues
 * ❌ ERROR: Command '"C:\Users\user\Android\Sdk\cmdline-tools\latest\bin\sdkmanager.bat" --licenses' failed with exit status 1.

   This can be fixed by running as admin.
-Currently no other fix other than running
+Currently no other fix.

 * Not able to change or tamper with resolution -- causes failed bootup